 The origin of bladelet technologies is uncertain and appears to emerge from the subsequent IUP only in the Levant (Boëda & Bonilauri 2006; Kadowaki & Henry 2019; Kadowaki et al. 2021).
 In Europe, IUP and EUP appear sequentially, and are not equally distributed for various reasons (preservation and conservation conditions, state of research in the different countries, etc.).
 In North Bulgaria, the EUP Early Kozarnikian starts at c.
 43 ka calBP.
-All new and previously published radiocarbon dates discussed in this paper have been calibrated or re-calibrated with the most recent IntCal20 calibration curve (Reimer et al. 2020), and are also available in Tsanova et al. 2021.
+All new and previously published radiocarbon dates discussed in this chapter have been calibrated or recalibrated with the most recent IntCal20 calibration curve (Reimer et al. 2020), and are also available in Tsanova et al. (2021).
 In the Balkans, sites with EUP assemblages are concentrated mainly on the northern and southern edges of the peninsula.
-The northern sites are not far from the Danube-Sava corridor (Alex et al. 2019; Boric et al. 2012; Marín-Arroyo et al., this volume), while the southern ones are located in the Peloponnese, Greece (Tourloukis & Harvati 2017).
+The northern sites are not far from the Danube-Sava corridor (Alex et al. 2019; Borić et al. 2012; Marín-Arroyo et al., this volume), while the southern ones are located in the Peloponnese, Greece (Tourloukis & Harvati 2017).
 In the northern group, the Eastern Balkans sites are the key region for understanding the period of Homo sapiens early dispersals.
 The IUP industries at BK and TD caves were followed by Aurignacian and Gravettian ones.
 The site of Kozarnika Cave preserves a different EUP lithic assemblage in layer 5c (level VII), called the Early Kozarnikian industry, which is characterised by abundant straight retouched bladelets with two main morphologies: pointed by direct retouch or lateralised by direct and inverse retouch.
 The EUP Early Kozarnikian presents an overlapping chronology with the IUP (Table 6.1).
-The bladelet technology from Kozarnika has been compared to both the European Protoaurignacian and the Levantine Ahmarian (Tsanova 2008), and could be, therefore, a reflection of social networks covering either regions and/or a secondary dispersal of modern Homo sapiens into Europe from the Levant, at c.
+The bladelet technology from Kozarnika has been compared to both the European Protoaurignacian and the Levantine Ahmarian (Tsanova 2008), and could be, therefore, a reflection of social networks covering either region and/or a secondary dispersal of modern Homo sapiens into Europe from the Levant, at c.
 43 ka calBP.

 Table 6.1 Here